This topic describes how Zendesk admins work with the Zendesk Agent Workspace.

 - Agents with only Support enabled will see a standard ticket interface - with two exceptions.
 For ticket comments, the most-recent replies appear at the bottom of the conversation, instead of the top.
 This change is necessary to keep conversation flows consistent across chats and emails.
 Also, the customer context information appears on the right side of the ticket interface, instead of the left.

-- If you set up Social Messaging or Zendesk Messaging for the agent workspace, agents with Support and Chat enabled will be able to receive and send messages directly from the conversation interface.
+- If you set up messaging for the Agent Workspace, agents with Support and Chat enabled will be able to receive and send messages directly from the conversation interface.
 (See Receiving and sending messages in the Zendesk Agent Workspace.)
 Support agents can serve messaging conversations if they have a Support Agent role and a Chat Agent (limited) role (or a full Chat agent role).